Stellenbosch

 Stellenbosch (/ˈstɛlənbɒs/; [ˈstælənˌbɔs]) is a town in the Western Cape province of South Africa, situated about 50 km east of Cape Town, along the banks of the Eerste River at the foot of the Stellenbosch Mountain.
 The town became known as the City of Oaks or Eikestad in Afrikaans and Dutch due to the large number of oak trees that were planted by its founder, Simon van der Stel, to grace the streets and homesteads.

+Stellenbosch is a popular tourist destination due to its history as the second oldest town in South Africa (dating back to 1679), its many historic buildings that are typical of Cape Dutch architecture, its location in the centre of many famous wine farms, as well as its variety of cafes, restaurants, boutiques and art galleries.
+The town is home to Stellenbosch University, one of South Africa's oldest universities, whose campus and buildings occupies large swathes of the town centre.
+Technopark Stellenbosch, a science park, is situated on the southern side of the town, and serves as a base for many large companies and startups, including Capitec Bank (South Africa's second largest retail bank).

 Stellenbosch has its own municipality (incorporating the neighbouring towns of Pniel and Franschhoek), adjoining the metropolitan area of the City of Cape Town.
-The town is home to Stellenbosch University.
-Technopark is a modern science park situated on the southern side of the town near the Stellenbosch Golf Course.

-Prehistory
+History

+Pre-history

 In 1899 Louis Péringuey discovered Paleolithic stone tools of the Acheulean type at a site named Bosman's Crossing near the Adam Tas Bridge at the western entrance to Stellenbosch.

-History
+This indicates that human habitation of the area dates as far back as 1 million years.
+By 10,000 to 20,000 years ago the population, assumed to have been ancestors of the San people, were established in the area.